Aidan-B-Kennedy/Data-Science-Portfolio/README.md

 # Data Science Portfolio
-This repository displays a portfolio of data science projects I've completed for academic and instructional benefit.
+This repository displays a portfolio of data science and analytics projects I've completed for demosntration and instructional purposes.
 Presented in the form of Jupyter Notebooks.

 _Data used in the projects (accessed under data directory) is for demonstration purposes only._